-US stocks climbing as Wall Street risk appetite returns
+Stocks close wild week higher on rising bond yields, expected European stimulus

-U.S. stocks were bouncing back on Friday, after a volatile week, as possible stimulus measures in Europe sparked a rise in Wall Street's risk appetite.
+U.S. stocks closed up Friday as possible stimulus measures in Europe and rising U.S. bond yields fired up Wall Street's risk appetite.

 Continue Reading Below

+Despite the day's gains, the three major American equity averages posted their third consecutive losing week.

 Markets were anticipating the European Central Bank will cut rates in September and resume a bond-buying program, according to Reuters.
+And add Mexico as the latest country to cut interest rates overnight.

 MORE FROM FOXBUSINESS.COM

+The major European equity averages closed higher on expectations of monetary stimulus.

+In the U.S. industrial shares helped lead gainers.
 Deere & Co., which missed quarterly profit estimates, said it was beginning a review of its costs in a bid to reduce expenses and boost its bottom line.
 Investors rewarded the company by bidding up its shares.

 Advertisement